 It offers a taught MA and research programmes (MA; MPhil; PhD) on both full-time and part-time basis.

 - Unparalleled opportunities for interdisciplinary study - Classics, English & Comparative Literature, History, History of Art, Modern Languages (French, Italian, Hispanic Studies), and more

 - An unusually high concentration of international experts and

 - A welcoming and sociable environment to study and relax

 The only Renaissance MA in the UK to offer the chance to spend a term in Venice; students can also spend a further three months in Paris or Venice as part of the CSR's Erasmus exchange programme.

 Applicants are encouraged to investigate the opportunities, check the deadlines carefully, and communicate early on with the Director of Graduate Studies so that the strongest possible funding proposal may be prepared.

 Hear from some of our MA and PhD Alumni students about their time at Warwick, the courses they studied, their research interests and dissertations and the interesting careers and interests they are now pursuing.

 Thanks to a legacy from the late Dr Greg Wells, a mature MA and PhD student in the Arts Faculty, the Centre for the Study of the Renaissance is able to offer a number of small research awards of up to £1000.
-Deadline for applications for 2020-21 is 15th June 2020.
+Awards for 2020-21 have already been announced; application deadline for 2021-22 tbc.